giova86/Python-LIS/README.md

 # How to
 ## 1. Python version
-These program are written to work with Python 3.8.4.
+These programs are written to work with Python 3.8.4.

 ## 2. Libraries and packages
 Use the file ``requirements.txt`` to install all the dependencies.
 In order to do that use the commmand: